18F/unit-testing-node/_pages/components/config.md

 ### `checkForUnknownFieldNames()`

 This is the inverse of `checkRequiredTopLevelFields()`.
-You will need to iterate over every property of `this` and compare each against the properties in the schema.
-Since the schema only defines `requiredTopLevelFields`, not optional fields, this is the only set of fields you need to check against.
-You will also need to perform the `hasOwnProperty()` check on properties for both objects.
+You will need to iterate over every property of `this` and compare each against the required and optional properties in the schema.
+You will need to perform the `hasOwnProperty()` check on properties from `this`, as well as from the `schema.requiredTopLevelFields` and `schema.optionalTopLevelFields` collections.

 To test, create a new test case called `'should raise errors for unknown properties'` starting with this template: